xelatihy/yocto-gl/docs/yocto_gl.md

 ### Image and color

-Imags are stored with the `image` templated structure.
+Images are stored with the `image` templated structure.
 The two most used image types are 4-byte per pixel sRGB images `image4b`, or 4-float per pixel HDR images `image4f`.